betfair-datascientists/betfair-datascientists.github.io/src/modelling/EPLmlPython.md

 ---
 # 03. Model Building & Hyperparameter Tuning
 Welcome to the third part of this Machine Learning Walkthrough.
 This tutorial will focus on the model building process, including how to tune hyperparameters.
-In the [next tutorial], we will create weekly predictions based on the model we have created here.
+In the next tutorial, we will create weekly predictions based on the model we have created here.

 Specifically, this tutorial will cover a few things: